nils-n/meetings-reminder-system/README.md

 - in the terminal, type 'git clone ' followed by the link you copied
 - press enter to confirm

+### (Optional) How to set up your local python environment

+- If you want to run this application on your local computer

 #### Set Up Worksheets

 - Create a personal google account (if needed)